Redland City 2040: Futures Thinking and Strategy Transformation Workshop

-We are unclear about our worth – we trade-off instead of trading up.
+When we are unclear about our worth, we trade-off instead of trading up.
 Instead of always going one step forward and one step backward, we should be enhancing, or making a better world.
 For example, in climate change, cities create renewable energy supplies, but increase use of fossil fuels, or increase populations so that consumption remains the same.
 An alternative example, is using solar directly from rooftops instead of fossil fuelled electricity supplies from the grid, to operate electric vehicles.

-We forget what others are doing in other locations, so that we often reinvent the wheel, or lose valuable insights.
+When we forget what others are doing in other locations, we often reinvent the wheel, or lose valuable insights.
 We forget that the world we are heading into will have emerging possibilities and will not be the same way it is today, even across many core areas.

-We don’t align our strengths and our strategies ways that focus our energies.
+When we don’t align our strengths and our strategies to focus our energies.
 We reject sustainability instead of making it a core principle of our plans and actions.
 Instead we spend more money on stand-alone actions to slow climate-change e.g. carbon sequestration / pollution filter machines, when other motors do not pollute the atmosphere.
 We often create projects without implementing actions that work with our visions.

 Redland City is near the Queensland State Capital of Brisbane with all of its institutions and facilities and connects “Minjerribah”, the traditional custodian’s name for the world class North Stradbroke Island.
 The Quandamooka people have inhabited the Island for more than 18,000 years, well before the arrival of Europeans in the late 1700’s.
 Redland was declared a Shire in 1949, and has emerged from its then population of 6,000 living within bushland to become a city of 155,000 who retain much of the bushland giving home to Australian wildlife.
 The City is protective of its Venman National Forest, Ramsar Wetlands and heritage listed sites.